dialex/start-testing/docs/concepts/tester-responsibilities.md

 - **Practical thinking**: usage of _visualisation_ to draw the ideas under discussion or ask for examples.
 This is useful to predict how an idea will be done and remove any obstacles to its implementation.
 - **Blackbox thinking**: usage of _ignorance_ to skip implementation details.
 This is useful to focus on behaviour and end-to-end flow, impersonating a user.

+### 📚 Learner

+Skilled testers come in all "flavours".
+Some are highly technical and will highlight technical issues you haven't noticed.
+Some are skilled at seeing the app from the users' perspective and highlight problems that will cost you customers.
+Some will let you know if you are breaking any regulation or standard.

+A good tester should be meticulous, curious, creative, determined and mindful of biases.
+A greater tester, nurtures the [student mindset]() and is humble enough to be always learning.

 ## Sources

 - [Four and more questions](http://www.developsense.com/blog/2018/03/four-and-more-questions/)